Sid (Skins series 1): Plot synopsis

 Sid returns home battered and bruised and urinated on.
 While his mother gives him sympathy, his father chastises him on his stupidity and disobedience.
 Sid angers his father further by calling him a dildo.
 In his room, Sid finds an upset Cassie, who is hurt that Sid met up with Michelle instead of her.
 She kisses him and leaves, telling Sid everything is his choice, hinting at her love for him.

 The next day, Sid's mum gives him a lift to college, and tries to tell him something but is unable to.
 She tells him he has to get on better with his dad.
 Sid, concerned that Michelle skived off history, calls her and arranges to meet her in a club.
 Cassie overhears the conversation and is distraught.

 At the club, Michelle apologises for forgetting Sid and Tony are different people, and the two dance.
 Just as it seems Sid and Michelle are going to finally get together, Tony shows up and reconciles with Michelle.
 Sid tries to leave, but Tony holds him back, making Sid watch while Tony steals the girl right out from under him.
 Cassie attempts suicide up on one of her favourite park benches, one with a view of some of Bristol's housing estates.
 She takes many pills with vodka.
 Sid rings Cassie's mobile but gets through to Jal who is riding in the ambulance with her.
 Sid goes to the hospital, but an angry Jal tells him to leave, as he is partially responsible for what happened.

 When Sid gets home he finds his dad solemn and brooding.
 Mark tells Sid his mother left him and Sid bitterly requotes his father's chastising remarks at the college, grounding his dad until he can win his mother back.
-Sid, emphatically, rewrites his history essay, staying up all night to finish it.
+Sid, emphatically, ignores Tony's phone call and rewrites his history essay to finish it all night long.